mfelt/mfelt.github.io/front.md

 {% include h2 text="FrontApp Custom Plugin" %}

-Fishbowl's support teams were struggling to keep up with the volume of incomming support requests.
+Fishbowl's support teams were struggling to keep up with the volume of incoming support requests.
 Our support teams had been growing by 25% year after year and they seemed to be indefinitely backed up.

 Our support team members were spending a significant amount of time doing manually looking up accounts and adding notes in many different disconnected systems.